Key Performance Metrics lays the foundation of any effective PPC marketing campaign.

 If your impression share is meager due to a budget, you should either remove underperforming keywords or narrow down on your geographic reach.

-If your impression share is too low due to ad rank, then you need to work on bids or Quality Score.
+If your impression share is too low due to ad rank, then you need to work on bids or Quality scores.

 23 – View-Through or Assisted Conversions